 A business line of credit

-These are similar to loans—the only big difference is that you only pay interest on the amount that you draw from the credit line.
+These are similar to loans—the only big difference is that you only pay interest on the amount that you draw from the business credit line.
 And as long as you don’t go over your credit limit, you can draw from the line indefinitely.

 How to apply for startup business loans